Robert-Shonk/IndexTracker/README.md

-# SnP500-Tracker
+# IndexTracker
-Website that presents various data of the stocks currently on the S&amp;P500
+Website that presents various data of the stocks currently listed on various stock market indexes.